python-kasa/python-kasa/README.md

 * KL120
 * KL130

-**Contributions (be it adding missing features, fixing bugs or improving documentation) are more than welcome, feel free to submit pull requests!
-See below for instructions for setting up a development environment.**
+**Contributions (be it adding missing features, fixing bugs or improving documentation) are more than welcome, feel free to submit pull requests!**